Bobby's World: Home media

 In 2004, Anchor Bay Entertainment released two best-of compilations, Classic Scratch 'n' Sniff Episodes and The Signature Episodes, on DVD in Region 1.

-On December 15, 2011, it was announced that MoonScoop Group had acquired the rights to the series and planned to release all seven seasons of Bobby's World on DVD in Region 1 via Amazon.com's CreateSpace program in early 2012.
-These are manufacture-on-demand releases, available exclusively through Amazon.com.
-All seasons were made available for purchase on March 13, 2012.
+On December 15, 2011, it was announced that MoonScoop Group had acquired the distribution rights to the series and planned to release all seven seasons of Bobby's World on DVD in early 2012 All seasons were made available for purchase on March 13, 2012.

 Video game

 A video game adaptation of Bobby's World was made for the Super Nintendo Entertainment System in 1995.
 It was developed by Riedel Software Productions and published by Hi Tech Entertainment.
-Versions for the Sega Genesis and Game Boy were in development but both never released.
+A version for the Sega Genesis was in development, but never released.

 In the game, Bobby's mother tells him to clean his room.
 As he is cleaning his room, Bobby starts daydreaming about a toy.
 After beating a level, Bobby has another daydream about another toy that he puts away.

 Bobby's World is a platform game.
 In some stages, the gameplay changes to something similar to a shoot 'em up.
 The player is asked to control Bobby and make him jump, squat, walk, run, and throw objects at the enemies – the objects often change according to the level's thematic – and use Webbly to defend Bobby.
 On some stages, Webbly can be used to do other things too, like reach higher platforms, throw it at their enemies or even using it as a mount.

-The game is relatively short and can be finished in few minutes.
-On the title screen, there's the Start, Password and Options.
-The passwords works similar to Disney's Aladdin, wheres the player needs to organize the characters on the screen to continue your progress.
-In Options, the player can change the commands, increase/decrease lives and continues quantity (up to 5 on each one) and listen to the various music tracks or sound effects.
+A Game Boy game based on the series was also planned, developed by Unexpected Development and published by Hi Tech Entertainment.
+The game was originally based on Home Alone 2: Lost in New York, taking place in Kevin McCallister's dreams, before being retooled into a Bobby's World game during development, retaining the same premise but replacing the characters with those of Bobby's World.
+However, the game was never released.